 I've tried a lot of different kinds of pizza in my time including jalapeno pepper pizza in south Texas.
 But I'd never eaten eggplant pizza.
 And as we walked in the door, I noticed that they had some.
 So, fresh out of language study and bursting with self-confidence, I stepped up to the counter and asked for pizza con zanzare.

 The girl behind the counter looked a little startled.
 She muttered something about not having any.
 Then, pointing at a potato pizza, she suggested I might try that instead.

 Zanzare ... zanzare ... the word rang in my ears and somehow it didn't sound right.
 Then it began to dawn on me what I had said, and I felt my face grow crimson.
 Zanzare are mosquitoes.
 (What I had meant to say was pizza con melanzana.)

 Another time, a bit of culture shock combined with language problems made a train ticket cost three times as much as it should have.
-One day I went by train to Florence to attend a missions rally featuring Jonathan Salgado, a Guatemalan who's now a professor at the Central Latin American Nazarene Seminary in Costa Rica.
-I went up to the ticket office and bought a second-class ticket for about $5.75.
+One day I went by train to Florence to attend a missions rally featuring Jonathan Salgado, a Guatemalan who was a professor at the Central Latin American Nazarene Seminary in Costa Rica.
+I went up to the ticket office and bought a second-class ticket.
 Then, checking the departure schedules, I found that a train was leaving in about 10 minutes.